textpattern/textpattern.github.io/installation/post-install-and-upgrade-routines.md

 Unless you change it at the initial installation screen, English is the language used by default for the installation process, and subsequently for the administration UI.
 You can change the default language, again (if you desire), upon first log in, go to the [Languages panel](https://docs.textpattern.io/administration/languages-panel), where the the available language packs (called Textpacks) are listed.

-First you load the language you need by clicking the 'Install' link for it.
+First you load the language you need by selecting the 'Install' link for it.
 You can add as many as you want, but there's no point adding any you can't read.
 A green confirmation message will flash at bottom of your browser window after each install action.

 Then you override the current default by selecting the new language you want from the 'Current active language' selection menu at top of the languages table.[^1]